Competing states in the $S=1/2$ triangular-lattice $J_1$-$J_2$ Heisenberg model: a dynamical density-matrix renormalization group study

 One of the major findings of previous DMRG studies was the existence, in the intermediate $J_2$ region, of two distinct states on even-width cylinders~\cite{j1j2-zhu,j1j2-donna}.
 These were often referred to as the ``odd'' and ``even'' states, since it was conjectured that they represent the ground states in the two topological sectors expected in a $\mathbb{Z}_2$ QSL on a cylinder~\cite{z2-tri-moessner,z2-theory-sachdev,z2-theory-ashvin, thouless}.
 Since our findings do not support this picture, we will refer to them as the LE and HE states instead.

 For a given system, the two states are found by starting DMRG with different initial states.
 For example, the LE state can always be reached starting with the $J_2=0$ ground state, while the HE state is accessed starting from a striped product state.
 The LE state can also be stabilized by isolating one site on each boundary of the cylinder, which might be thought of as corresponding to localizing a spinon at each end, thus favoring $\mathbb{Z}_2$ QSL relative to any confined phase.
 The energy density difference between the two states is of order $10^{-3}$, and shrinks as $L_y$ increases~\cite{j1j2-zhu,j1j2-donna}.
-The HE state is metastable in the sense that further sweeps do not result in its conversion into the LE state.
+The HE state is metastable in the sense that further sweeps at the bond dimension accessed or listed do not result in its conversion into the LE state~\footnote{We have also tested that the HE state on XC6 cylinder remains metastable upon adding a noise of 1E-5 in DMRG.}.

 The existence of two topologically distinct ground states with energies that approach each other exponentially is an expected feature of a gapped $\mathbb{Z}_2$ QSL.
 However, the big differences in the locally observable properties of the HE and LE states are inconsistent with this characterization.
 As shown in Figs.~\ref{fig:phd}(b) - (e), the spin-spin correlations on the NN bonds with the three possibly orientations are similar in the bulk for both the LE state and the 120$^\circ$ state, while for the HE state and the striped state, one orientation of the bonds encircling the cylinder is noticeably different from the others, i.e. there is an indication of vestigial $Z_3$ nematic order that might reflect proximity to a striped state.
 Moreover, comparing the equal-time spin structure factors $S(\vec q)$ in Fig.~\ref{fig:phd}(g) and (h), we see that the HE state has extra peaks at two of the $M$ points $\pm (\pi, \pi/\sqrt3)$, which are not seen in the LE state.
 If we ignore the amplitude and focus on the sign pattern of the longer-ranged correlations, we find a more drastic contrast, suggesting that their low-energy excitations are essentially different, see the End Matter.
 Additionally, in contrast with previous studies~\cite{j1j2-zhu} and the analysis~\cite{yao,j1j2-zhu} of the quantum dimer model of a $\mathbb{Z}_2$ QSL, we observe the existence of a metastable distinct HE state also on odd-width XC9 (see the End Matter) and XC7~\cite{sm} cylinders.